 So breaking our word does not impede honoring our word.

-Said another way, we can engage a cost-benefit analysis on keeping our word (whether we should make a promise).
-We cannot engage a cost-benefit analysis on honoring our word (whether we own our promise).
-To do so would lead to deception, breaches in trust, and feelings of betrayal.
+Said another way, we can engage in a cost-benefit analysis on keeping our word (whether we should make a promise or agreement).
+We cannot engage in a cost-benefit analysis on honoring our word (whether we own our promise).
+To do so would lead to deception, breaches of trust, and feelings of betrayal.
 We would be deemed untrustworthy.

 In sum, our word matters, and honoring our word enables us to co-create workability in our lives.